SonMaxime/HorizonBot/README.md

 # HorizonBot
-A French-English Discord bot written in JS who can play some music, save stats of a server, do fun things, etc..
+A French-English Discord.js bot who can play some music, save stats of a server, do fun things, etc..

 <p>
   <a href="https://github.com/SonMaxime/Midnight.DJS-FR/master/LICENSE" target="_blank">